department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/punctuation.md

 </div>

 Note: Some design components may use the exclamation point as an icon for visual accent&mdash;in alert components, for example&mdash;but don't use it in the message copy itself.

+#### Quotation marks

+Always use curly quotation marks for both quotes and apostrophes instead of straight up and down ones.